 - Identify ways to improve and assist in communication between graduate students and Graduate Studies

-- Coordinate and facilitate the fall Graduate Student Week of Orientation and Welcome (WOW)
+- Coordinate and facilitate the fall Graduate Student Orientations the Week of Orientation and Welcome (WOW)

 - Organize and facilitate the Chancellor's Graduate and Professional Student Advisory Board